-In addition, power or communications outages, acts of God, information technology equipment malfunctions, operational errors, and inaccuracies within software or data processing systems may also disrupt business operations or impact critical data.
+In addition, power or communications outages, acts of God, information technology equipment malfunctions, operational errors (including, but not limited to, human error in the calculation of the rates applicable to a Fund's Operations Strategies), and inaccuracies within software or data processing systems may also disrupt business operations or impact critical data.
 Market events also may trigger a volume of transactions that overloads current information technology and communication systems and processes, impacting the ability to conduct a Fund's operations.
 The Funds cannot control the cyber security plans and systems put in place by service providers to the Funds and issuers in which the Funds invest.
 The Funds and their shareholders could be negatively impacted as a result.
+In addition, while the Funds and Milliman seek to reduce these operational risks through controls and procedures, such measures cannot address every possible risk and may be inadequate to address these risks.

 Repurchase Agreements.
 A repurchase agreement is an instrument under which the purchaser acquires a security and the seller agrees, at the time of the sale, to repurchase the security at a mutually agreed-upon time and price, thereby determining the yield during the purchaser's holding period.
 Repurchase agreements may be construed to be collateralized loans by the purchaser to the seller secured by the securities transferred to the purchaser.
 If a repurchase agreement is construed to be a collateralized loan, the underlying securities will not be considered to be owned by a Fund or an Underlying ETF but only to constitute collateral for the seller's obligation to pay the repurchase price, and, in the event of a default by the seller, the Fund or Underlying ETF may suffer time delays and incur costs or losses in connection with the disposition of the collateral.
-In any repurchase transaction, the collateral for a repurchase agreement is entered into, are determined to (A) have exceptionally strong capacity to meet their financial obligations and (B) are sufficiently liquid such that they can be sold at approximately their carrying value in the ordinary course of business within seven days.
+In any repurchase transaction, the collateral for a repurchase agreement may include: (i) cash items; (ii) obligations issued by the U.S. Government or its agencies or instrumentalities; or (iii) obligations that, at the time the repurchase agreement is entered into, are determined to (A) have exceptionally strong capacity to meet their financial obligations and (B) are sufficiently liquid such that they can be sold at approximately their carrying value in the ordinary course of business within seven days.